stegro/jeopardyML/README.md

     handle to keyboard keys.
   * you may put arbitrary XHTML content into the clues and solutions
   * if there is a file 'think_theme.mp3' in the folder then this audio will be played during category intro and at the scores screen.
-Due to filesize and legal reasons, such an audio file is not included in this repository, but you can find it elsewhere on the web (search for 'jeopardy think theme').
+Due to filesize and legal reasons, audio files are not included in this repository, but you can find some elsewhere on the web (search for 'jeopardy think theme' or remixes on e.g. soundcloud).
+  * if there is a file 'think_theme_remix.mp3' in the folder then this audio will be played during winner screen.
+Otherwise 'think_theme.mp3' will be tried.

 ### Controls: